 Epistemology And Faith

 You should think about things worthy of thinking about.
-One of the things you can think about that will be worth your time is the question, how do you know what you know?
+One of the things you can think about that will be worth your time is the question: “How do we know what we know?”
 It’s an old question, one that dates back to the ancients.
 And just so you know, there is a name for such contemplations.
 It’s called epistemology.
 For the thoughtful, which is to say, for those who think about things deeply, it will ever be a question worth pondering.

-The word “science” is an epistemological word.
-It means “a state of knowing” and it employs methods to help us distinguish between what we might assume and what we know.
-That kind of science is what brought us cell phone sized computers, the existence of which, by the way, I am old enough to remember a time in which they did not exist which gives me good reason to marvel over them.
-But because Man has learned a little bit about a few things he can begin to marvel a little too much over his accomplishments he can begin to think that since he knows a lot more than he actually does.
+The word science is an epistemological word in its own right.
+It means “a state of knowing,” and it employs methods to help us distinguish between what we might assume and what we know.
+That kind of science is what brought us cellphone-sized computers, the existence of which, by the way, I am old enough to remember a time when they didn’t exist, which perhaps gives me more reason to marvel over them.
+But because Man has learned a little bit about a few things he can begin to marvel a little too much over his accomplishments and then perhaps begin to think that he knows a lot more than he actually does.
 His supposed great leaps in knowledge, therefore, can blind him to his actual poverty when it comes to knowledge.
 F. A. Hayek put it this way in his book, The Constitution Of Liberty:

-A truly thoughtful person understands that one of the things new knowledge reveals is the utter extent of our actual ignorance.
+A truly thoughtful person understands that one of the things that new knowledge reveals is the utter extent of our actual ignorance.
 Man’s history is filled with bad thinking based on what he was sure he knew when the reality was that he was in error.
 We can see this in the study of the history of science.
-For much of this history, for example, doctors practiced a thing called bloodletting.
-This was a practice of “bleeding” patients to cure them of illnesses.
-For the scientist, in that time, I’m sure it all seemed reasonable based on what they thought they knew.
+For a time, in more recent history for example, doctors practiced a thing called bloodletting.
+This was a practice of “bleeding” patients to get the sickness out of them.
+For the scientists immersed in that time, I’m sure it all seemed reasonable based on what they thought they knew.
 It was, after all, science.
 I’m sure doctors were taught all about the life-saving advantages of this bloodletting in medical school.
-I’m also sure that anyone who opposed such a procedure would have been ridiculed for going against a very old and accepted practice.
+I’m also reasonably sure that anyone who questioned such a procedure would have been ridiculed for doubting such an old and accepted practice.
 These scientists did not know that they did not know and presumed to know something to be true that wasn’t.
 My father used to say, “It’s what I learned after I knew it all that counted most.”
 The same has been true for me.
 It’s one thing to be ignorant, but worse to be ignorant of our ignorance, but it’s another thing altogether to be arrogantly ignorant of our ignorance.
 The Bible says that knowledge puffs up.
-It makes man proud.
-Knowledge, properly handled however, ought to make us humble.
+It makes Man proud.
+But knowledge, properly handled, ought to make us humble.

-With this in mind, consider one of the deepest questions a man can ask himself: how did I come to be?
-The answer to such a question has profound consequences no matter how one answers it.
-There is an answer acceptable to man in these days that displaces a creator, but what do we really know concerning that answer?
+With this in mind, consider one of the deepest questions a man can ask himself: “How did I come to be?”
+The answer to such a question has profound consequences no matter how someone comes about it.
+There is an answer acceptable to Man in these days that displaces a creator, but what do we really know concerning that answer?
 As it turns out, not much.
-It is based on made up stories of how it could have happened and then called science.
+It’s based on made-up stories of how it could have happened and then called science.
 That kind of science doesn’t, however, give us marvelous cellphones.
 Made-up stories do not constitute science, they constitute assumptions which are then believed by faith and presented as scientific facts.
 But these assumptions are anything but “facts” which is evidenced by the constant discarding and revising of those “facts” as new discoveries become inconsistent with old assumptions.
 No, the reality is that one must rely on faith to answer this all-important question.

 And, although faith is required regardless of how one answers this question, there are insights available to us which can be drawn from the present.
 We can gain this insight by asking another question: “What can we know about the ramifications of the answers to these questions?”
 We need no faith to discover these answers, only observation skills and an open mind, for indeed they are omnipresent and are logical.
 We need only to be honest with ourselves.
-We can know, for example, that if Man, by happenstance, evolved from dirt into sacks of chemicals, blood, flesh and bone, and those chemicals reacted in ways that made him ask questions like, how did I come to be, then the questions are as absurd as the man.
-For if man came from nothing meaningful, and he will return to nothing meaningful, then it logically follows that there is no ultimate meaning in anything those chemical reactions do in the meantime are meaningful.
-Knowledge itself is in fact meaningless and whether the chemical sacks attempt to create meaning, or they instead do something else like go on a killing spree just for the fun of it, in the end it is still meaningless.
+We can know, for example, that if Man, by happenstance, evolved from meaningless cosmic dust into sacks of chemicals, blood, flesh and bones, and those chemicals react in ways that make him ask questions like “How did I come to be?” then the questions are ultimately as absurd as the man asking them.
+For if man came from nothing meaningful, and if he will be returning to nothing meaningful, then it logically follows that there is no ultimate meaning in anything those chemical reactions do in the meantime.
+Knowledge itself would, in fact, be meaningless.
+And whether these sacks of chemicals attempt to create meaning, or they instead do something else, like go on a killing spree just for the fun of it, in the end, either way, it is still meaningless.
 We can know this.
 It is not logical to deny it.

-But dear children, man does not know from where he came, as man counts knowing.
-In the grand scheme of things man fares much better when he is humble concerning what he thinks he knows.
-He should be content that no matter how much he knows, in reality he knows very little, and for the knowledge that lies beyond his grasp, he must resort to faith.
-And this is what we know concerning faith, that it is a man’s faith that informs him of his origins, whether that faith be placed in men, called “scientists”, or in religion.
-But make no mistake, do not be mislead, in the end it is faith no matter what name man hangs on the door of it, and no matter how arrogant, puffed up and proud the man is who says it is not faith.
+But, dear children, Man does not know from where he came as Man counts knowing.
+In the grand scheme of things, Man fares much better when he is humble concerning what he thinks he knows.
+He should be content that no matter how much he knows, in reality, he knows very little, and for the knowledge that lies beyond his grasp, he must resort to faith.
+And this is what we know concerning faith, that it is a man’s faith that informs him on his origins, whether that faith is placed in men, called “scientists,” or in religion.
+But make no mistake, don’t be misled, in the end it is faith no matter what name Man hangs on the door of it, and no matter how arrogant, puffed up and proud the man is who insists that it isn’t faith.
 Man cannot prove that he is anything more than evolved matter, much less prove that he is evolved meaningful matter.
 It can’t be done.
 The belief in evolution is a religious belief, and you ought to always consider it as such.
-And it is the basis for the predominant religion of your time and place, Secular Humanism.
-It takes faith to believe and live according to Secular Humanism, and given the unreasonable nature of this religion, it requires even more faith than faith in a creator.
+Furthermore, this religious belief is the basis for the state-sanctioned religion of your time and place: Secular Humanism.
+Don’t be fooled, It takes faith to believe and live according to Secular Humanism, and given the unreasonable nature of this religion, it requires even more faith than faith in a creator.
 I say unreasonable, not only due to the complexities and nature of the creation, complexities that, to the open-minded person are impossible to just happen by mere chance and circumstance, but also due to the unreasonableness of the suggestion that chemical and electrical impulses within certain pieces of matter can make that matter somehow ultimately meaningful.

 It is by faith that we are saved.
 (Eph 2:8) And it is by faith that we live.
-Think about these things: There is good and evil.
-All men are by their nature depraved, and man is accountable to his Creator for his evil.
-We can escape God’s wrath by hiding in Christ through which we have access to joy in this life, and we have hope for the life that is beyond the grave.
+Think about these things: Good and evil exist.
+All men are by their nature rebellious against their creator.
+Man is accountable to his Creator for his actions.
+We can escape that accountability by hiding ourselves in Christ through which we have access to joy in this life and hope for the life that is beyond the grave.
 We do not have to be slaves to sin.
 We are able to forgive.
 We can do all these things through Christ who is in us.
 Life has purpose.
 This is both reasonable and consistent, and it is faith.

-It has been my prayer for you since you were young that God would have mercy on you and save you from His wrath.
+It has been my prayer for you since you were very young that God would have mercy on you and save you from His wrath.
 It remains my prayer today.
-I pray also that you would be wise in the fear of the lord, and that you would not presume to know things that cannot be known, and which set themselves up against the knowledge of God.
+I pray also that you would be wise in the fear of the Lord, and that you would not presume to know things that cannot be known as man counts knowing, and which set themselves up against the knowledge of God.